tosilfv/Humanoid-worker-game/README.md

 ## Background

-Program is developed with VSCode and is written in Python language.<br />
+Program is developed with VSCode and written in Python.<br />
-Install VSCode, python 3 and any required libraries.<br />
+Install VSCode, python 3 and required libraries.<br />
 Run main.py in the src folder to start the program.<br />

 ## Instructions